DharmikBhisara6/marketing-ml-analysis/README.md

 ## Objective
 The objective of this project is:
-- To predict customer revenue level (high or low)
+- To predict customer revenue level (high or low) using machine learning models
 - To compare different machine learning models
 - To identify important features affecting performance